ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 as solving similar problems should be easier next time you have them.
 Thankfully,
-I do have enough experience with FreeRDP and X11 under my belt so I knew where and what to look for.
+I do have enough experience with FreeRDP and X11 under my belt so I knew more or less where and what to look for.
-(If that wasn’t the case then the journey would be even more fun.)
+We just need to look at some specs and implement a minor feature.

 Initially I did not intend to fix that issue myself so I left [a comment](https://github.com/FreeRDP/FreeRDP/issues/4984#issuecomment-436786068) with some hints for whoever is going to tackle that issue.
-It’s very important to leave this sort of message trail, especially in open-source work done during you free time, because of the immense help such notes provide in case you flake and someone else has to deal with this.
+It’s very important to leave this sort of message trail, especially in open-source work done during you free time, because of the immense help such notes provide in case you flake and someone else has to deal with this later.

-### Starting your work
+### Starting my work, hacking around

+Now comes the hard part (at least for me): starting.
+Once I’ve done that it’s infinitely easier to continue.
-> wait for it... the desire to do the deed
+So I patiently wait for desire to get to the code.

-> fork it, make a branch
-> i like wip/ prefixes

-### Hacking around
+This time it did not take long,
+I was kinda frustrated with another project and seemed to be a good idea to C some Rust off my X11 skills (pun intended).

+Make a fork, checkout a new branch, start hacking.
+Sounds easy.
+I like to name my first-contact branches with a `wip` prefix so this gets called `wip/rail-icons`.
+I know I’ll need an icon cache so I build something like that, improving it along the way.
+At some point I want to test things out so I add some debug logging, marking it as such so it's easy to remove later.
+Then more code for color conversion follows, with experiments, curses and TODOs all around it.

+I make rather crappy commits while developing and experimenting:

-> start hacking
+> [screenshot]

-> i do rather crappy commit messages
+And this is fine because _they are not meant to go public_.
+Some people would submit a code like that for review as soon as it works, but I find it disgustingly uncultured practice.
+This is my workplace,
+I keep it comfortable to me.
+But other developers do not need to know about my habits, and they honestly should not care.
+(“Hey, so why are you writing this post then?”)

+Keeping TODOs in the code,
+occasionally swearing,
+marking commits with `[tags]`...
+All this works for me
+but maybe it won‘t for you.
+You’re free to do anything you want as long as you’re comfortable with it, just hide the ‘sausage making’.

+Note, however, that while my commits seem to be incoherent they are not made by simply binding Ctrl-S hotkey to `git commit`.
-> keep in my head
+While I keep most of the information in my head the commits are still self-contained pieces of changes.
-> and todos
-> and [tags] in messages
-> but note that changes are still self-contained, these are not commits created every N minutes
+Each of them introduces some _small_ atomic improvement.
+It is important to keep them small but meaningful.
+Commit early and often, do not postpone committing until the end of the day.
+If you feel that you‘re not ready to commit then you won’t _ever_ be ready.

 ### Wrapping up for the day